Key Takeaways

 Sexual abuse isn’t easy to talk about, but when left unaddressed, it can have lasting consequences for your mental health and quality of life.
 The good news is that working with a therapist is an effective way to cope with difficult emotions, rebuild your self-esteem, and learn to heal.

 At Rula, we’re here to make it easier to access trauma-informed care to help you feel your best.
-Using our simple therapist-matching tool, you can find a therapist who takes your insurance and can meet with you as soon as this week.
+Using our simple therapist-matching tool, you can find a therapist who takes your insurance and can meet with you as soon as tomorrow.

 More From Rula